 The law also requires the Corporation to manage Harvard’s assets with prudence.
 But given the fossil fuel industry’s poor financial performance (the world’s largest oil companies lost nearly $90 billion in value in the first three quarters of 2020), Harvard’s continued investment in fossil fuels is “a losing proposition,” as the complaint puts it.
 This risk is amplified by the industry’s well-documented pattern of fraud, with AG Healey currently suing ExxonMobil for covering up climate risks in its public disclosures.

-“We need actions like this to change the legal status quo,” said Ted Hamilton (Harvard Law School ‘16), co-founder and staff attorney at the Climate Defense Project, the environmental litigation group with whom FFDH prepared the complaint.
+“We need actions like this to change the legal status quo,” said Ted Hamilton (Harvard Law School ’16) of the Climate Defense Project, the environmental litigation group with whom FFDH prepared the complaint.
 “Harvard and the fossil fuel industry have enjoyed decades of lax enforcement and scant oversight, but the legal system is starting to catch up to them.
 The attorney general is fully empowered to investigate and correct these violations, and we hope this will be a first step toward climate accountability.”